richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 ## Appsignal.set_error

+-> **Note:** This feature was introduced in version `0.6.6` of the Ruby gem.

+There are scenarios where you have your own exception handling and don't want to crash the Ruby process.
+By adding your own exception handling the error is no longer bubbled up to the AppSignal integration and thus not recorded automatically.

-If you want to handle exceptions but still want to track the occurrence you can use `Appsignal.set_error` to add the exception to the current AppSignal transaction.
+If you still want to track the error you can use `Appsignal.set_error` to add the exception to the current AppSignal transaction.
+The error will be recorded in AppSignal, but your process will not crash.

 ```ruby
 require "yaml"